 HVO production is currently more widespread in Europe than in the UK, and Sweden have now passed legislation to make HVO exempt from tax.
 Following the move, Volvo Construction Equipment’s customer centre in Eskilstuna, Sweden is now running their demonstration machines on HVO.
 Karl Serneberg, director of marketing said “Volvo CE approves all of our machines to run on HVO.
 No special modifications to the engine are required, and they work just as efficiently on HVO as they do with regular diesel”.

-Whilst currently in the UK HVO is generally more expensive than standard diesel due to smaller scale production, if the UK adopt a similar stance to Sweden, this could be good news for those markets affected by the planned abolishment of red diesel tax relief.
+Whilst currently in the UK HVO is generally more expensive than standard diesel due to smaller scale production, if the UK adopt a similar stance to Sweden, this could be good news for those markets that will be no longer illegible to benefit from the red diesel tax relief come 2022.